joeyfortuna/situational_awareness/README.md

 # Summary

-# Summary of the PDF document

 Unfortunately, the content of the PDF was not provided.
 Please upload the PDF file so that I can generate a summary for you.
 ---
 #

-# Summary of "From GPT-4 to AGI: Counting the OOMs"

 # Summary of "From GPT-4 to AGI: Counting the OOMs"